Making a Simple API

 );

-If you’re then the server and navigate to http://localhost:8080/quote you will see:
+If you’re then the server and navigate to http://localhost:8080/quote you will see something like the following.

 Internal Server Error :/